microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

 ## __Quick Start Guide__

-In this section we describe how to bring up the board both in open loop and closed loop modes, with and without the Board Power Visualizer GUI.
+In this section we describe how to bring up the board both in open loop and closed loop modes, and with and without using the Board Power Visualizer GUI.

 <span id="hmi"><a name="hmi"> </a></span>

 ### __Human Machine Interface__

-The ILLC board has a simple Human-Machine-Interface (HMI) with LEDs showing status and push buttons for control.
+The interleaved LLC board has a simple Human-Machine-Interface (HMI) with LEDs showing status, and push buttons for control.
 This is shown below.

 <p>
   <center>